 We at Moderna, build on trust, integrity, and transparency.
 That’s why we choose to share our policies and clinical trial data with researchers, patients, volunteers, and the public.
 Every Moderna clinical trial is conducted in alignment with global requirements according to the highest industry standards, as well as scientific, ethnical, clinical, and internal company policies.

 Accessible and Transparent Clinical Trial Data Empowers and Ensures Trust

-Moderna recognizes that it is important for regulators, researchers, trial participants and other concerned parties to have access to clinical trial information to advance medical understanding and progress.
+Moderna recognizes that it is important for regulators, researchers, trial participants, and other concerned parties to have access to clinical trial information to advance medical understanding and progress.
 Knowledge enlightens and empowers stakeholders to help make sound medical decisions.
-It is also important that this access works in ways that protect patient privacy, preserve regulatory authority, and cultivates/encourages new research.
+It is also important that this access works in ways that protect patient privacy, comply with global laws, regulations, standards and enable new research.